 Appropriate ethical behaviour and effective governance ensure that our business is well managed and helps us maintain our status of being a good corporate citizen.
-Respect for human rights is the general underlying principle guiding all interactions, whether internally or with external stakeholders.
+All interactions, whether internal or with external stakeholders, are underpinned by the general principle of respect for human rights.
 Accordingly, Transpaco expects its employees and management to act in the best interest of the company.

-The board's core values of transparency, integrity and accountability are aligned with the King IV[TM] principles and this ethos is encapsulated and governed by our comprehensive Code of Business Principles and Ethics ("the Code"), which was updated during the year.
+The board's core values of transparency, integrity and accountability are aligned with the King IVTM principles and this ethos is encapsulated and governed by our comprehensive Code of Business Principles and Ethics ("the Code"), which was updated during the year.